 Charming, as I say, but ill-written and forgettable, Burning Ashes is cricket’s first gay novel.
-It is more gay, however, than cricketing.
-The sport itself plays a minor role; it is a foil or backdrop to the main action, which occurs mainly in the bedroom.
+But it is more gay than cricketing.
+The sport itself plays a minor role, as a foil or backdrop to the main action, which occurs mainly in the bedroom.
 This puts it beyond the reach and interest of most visitors to this site, but it does furnish an excuse for a long-overdue discussion of cricket’s reserve about sexuality.

 Our sporting codes are fast becoming more open and more liberal.
 Football has its anti-bigotry drives; rugby has Gareth Thomas.
 But cricket is oddly reticent.
 When Steven Davies came out in 2011, he was the first and is so far the only professional to do so.
 This brave and admirable decision—”If I can just help one person to deal with their sexuality, then that’s all I care about”—was met with a rampart of silence.
 He has not played for England since.
 True, he suffered little or none of the abuse levelled at Thomas, and is considerably less famous in his code than was Thomas in his.
 It is also true that rugby is a “manlier” game than cricket (at least to those who locate their manhood in grunting noises and excessive physical contact).
 Even so, the silence is well-nigh conspiratorial.